-Norm Eder joined CFM in 1999 and specializes in helping clients thoughtfully manage complex and at times controversial challenges.
+Norm Eder joined CFM in 1999.
+He specializes in helping clients thoughtfully manage complex and, at times, controversial challenges.
 He uses his deep knowledge of our region and its communities to develop winning strategies for large public infrastructure, economic development and higher education initiatives.

-Norm grew up in southeast Portland and graduated from Cleveland High School.
+Norm is a Portland native, attending Cleveland High School.
 He received degrees from University of Puget Sound, Portland State University and ultimately a Ph.D. from University of Illinois at Chicago in 1980.

-Norm launched his public affairs and communications career under the tutelage of Don Clark, Multnomah County Executive.
-In 1982 he went to work for Oregon Graduate Institute.
-During his 17 years at OGI he managed all aspects of public affairs and communications.
-He learned the value of integrating communications and public affairs tools, as well as technology, into a seamless approach to advocacy at OGI.
+Norm launched his public affairs and communications career under the tutelage of Don Clark, a Multnomah County Executive.
+In 1982, he went to work for Oregon Graduate Institute.
+During his 17 years at OGI, he managed all aspects of public affairs and communications.

 Norm has no shortage of hobbies to fill his every waking hour.
-He is an avid gardener and photographer, has a weakness for rhythm and blues and a special fondness for building wooden sailboats in his garage.
+He is an avid gardener and photographer.
+Norm is a frequent visitor to Pacific City, where he often catches Chinook salmon, Dungeness crab and digs for clams.
+He has a weakness for rhythm and blues and a special fondness for building and sailing classic wood sailboats.